5teveO/Hermit-Crab-V2-DragonUHF-TH/README.md

 ALPHA STATUS
 This design is currently untested due to issues with the CAN board on my Hermit crab 2

+Full assembly for viewing can be found here https://a360.co/4b9T4ZL

 This is a full toolhead for use on the Hermit Crab V2 and designed for the Dragon UHF with extender.
 The design allows for either 5015 or 5020 blowers and utilised the following
 - Orbitor 2 (LDO)
 - Phaetus Dragon UHF with extender